nsclass/nsclass.github.io/_posts/2020-05-02-intellij-multi-cursors-all-occurence.md

 permalink: "2020/05/02/intellij-multi-cursors-all-occurrence"
 ---

-Intelloj idea supports multi cursors for all occurence with the following shortcuts
+Intellij idea supports multi cursors for all occurence with the following shortcuts

 ```bash
 Ctrl+Alt+Shift+J on Windows, Ctrl-Cmd-G on Mac OS X